 Negligent driving occasioning grievous bodily harm

-KPP was charged with negligent driving occasioning grievous bodily harm after an motor vehicle accident at an intersection.
-The police case was that KPP had driven to an intersection where she was turning right.
-However, the sun blinded her and had then, after stopping, turned into the path of an oncoming motor vehicle.
-The collision caused a passenger in the oncoming motor vehicle to suffer a broken left clavicle, ligament damage on both ankles, whiplash and general bruising.
+Police charged KPP with negligent driving occasioning grievous bodily harm after an motor vehicle accident at an intersection.
+The police case was that KPP drove to an intersection where she was turning right.
+However, the sun blinded her and then, after stopping, she turned into the path of an oncoming motor vehicle.
+The resulting collision caused a passenger in the oncoming motor vehicle to suffer several injuries.
+These included a broken left clavicle, ligament damage on both ankles, whiplash and general bruising.

-KPP argued that a car had collided with her from behind forcing her into the path of the oncoming vehicle and thereby causing the crash.
-KPP argued that her driving was not negligent and that she could not possibly have avoided the collision given the impact from the car behind her.
+KPP argued that a car collided with her from behind forcing her into the path of the oncoming vehicle.
+Thereby causing the crash.
+KPP argued that her driving was not negligent and that she could not possibly avoid the collision given the impact from the car behind her.

-KPP was successful in a cost application against the police who ought not to have instituted proceedings against KPP.
-The circumstances were that she had provided her account to police at an early stage.
-They had failed to properly investigate her claims to police at the outset.
+Subsequently, KPP was successful in a cost application against the police who ought not to have instituted proceedings against KPP.
+The circumstances were that she provided her account to police at an early stage.
+They failed to properly investigate her claims to police at the outset.

 If you have had a traffic accident and are facing criminal charges, contact us.
 Our lawyers are expert in traffic law and criminal defence.